Chebyshev Expansion of the Zernike Polynomials: Coupling via Monomials

 \subsection{The case $i\ge m$}

 For $i$ in the range $m+2\ldots n$ small $s$-values in the sum \eqref{eq.csum} are skipped:

-This $_4F_3$ has the again the structure covered by \cite[(2.44)]{FieldsJAT1}, which means changing $n$ by 2 moves two upper parameters contiguously up and down by 1.
-It turns out that \eqref{eq.c5T} also holds in the cases $i>m$, if the startup values \eqref{eq.m2m} are replaced:
+This $_4F_3$ has the again the structure covered by \cite[(2.44)]{FieldsJAT1} and excess again 1/2, which means changing $n$ by 2 moves two upper parameters contiguously up and down by 1.
+If one applies the series reversion formula \cite{Mishevarxiv2020}